raiden-network/raiden/docs/rest_api.rst

    The request might take some time because it will only return once all blockchain calls for closing and settling a channel have been completed.

-   The response is a list with the addresses of all closed channels.
+   The response is a list of all the channel state objects of the channels that have been closed.

    **Example Request**: